Mission and Goals

 - Positive, authentic assessment of learner progress, coupled with meaningful reporting of learner growth.

-Undergraduate preparation of prospective teacher candidates is provided through the Bachelor of Science in Interdisciplinary Studies.
+Undergraduate preparation of prospective teacher candidates is provided through the Bachelor of Science in Education.
 Undergraduate preparation for health studies and kinesiology students is provided through a Bachelor of Science.
 A program of professional study for future secondary educators is available through courses supplemented from other Schools within the University of Houston-Victoria.
 Post-licensure, Associate Degree nursing students are provided a Bachelor of Science in Nursing.